Setting up GPS NEO 6 sensor with Raspberry PI and Node.js

 port is not the same as this post, first find it and replace the serial with the correct one.

-Finally we have everything done to use the GPS daemon and client.
-If you have a look at the raw logs from the serial port, the text has an pattern but is difficult to understand and difficult to interact with (parse and use the data for an application).
-For that reason the project GPSD exists, which is a library to help to communicate with the GPS sensor ( not to mention the amazing interface between the sensor and the client).
+Finally, we have everything done to use the GPS daemon and client.
+If you have a look at the raw logs from the serial port, the text has a pattern but is difficult to understand and difficult to interact with (parse and use the data for an application).
+For that reason, the project GPSD exists, which is a library to help communicate with the GPS sensor ( not to mention the amazing interface between the sensor and the client).

 To use it, just run the apt-get